mpodwysocki/openai-bun/README.md

 AZURE_OPENAI_DEPLOYMENT=
 ```

-To run the sampl, use the following:
+To run the sample, use the following:

 ```bash
 bun run src/index.mts